NBA Stars Get ‘Personalized Potatoes’ In Mail, The Truth Behind It Revealed

 With its current success, many believe that the personalized potato trend will continue to invade the NBA scene.
 Check out how it all started in the video below.

-[Featured Image by Dirk Nowitzki/Twitter]
+[Featured Image by Dirk Nowitzki/ Twitter]